ktagilbert/katalog/_posts/2017-04-21-how-i-made-my-blog-seo-friendly.markdown

 ![seo-basics-ebook](/assets/seo-basics-ebook.png)

 **Okay, now you have six actionable things you can do today to make your blog more searchable.** Now, it's time to buckle down and get SEO savvy.
 I'm excited for you to start.
-While you're working on your six steps to become more a more search friendly blog, I'm going to leave you with two things.
+While you're working on your six steps to become a more search friendly blog, I'm going to leave you with two things.

 The first is your content editorial calendar.
 The second is the first chapter of the *Blogger's Guide to SEO Basics* - an eBook I'll be launching next week. **This first chapter will cover some more in-depth SEO principles so that you can start making your blog the very best it can be.** It will help you prioritize your SEO efforts and will go over how search engines begin to rank sites.
 I hope you enjoy!